 Seven macroeconomic variables are used to test the impact of domestic economic fundamentals on China's main stock market: Consumer Price Index, domestic credits and deposits of Chinese commercial banks, interest rate, real exchange rate, exports, and the Industrial Production Index.
-The MSCI All Country World Index is used to control for the influences of global stock markets on Chinese financial markets.
+The MSCI All Country World Index is used to control for the influences of global financial markets on Chinese stocks.
 It includes roughly 14,000 stocks including large, medium, and small cap sizes for both advanced and emerging markets and also some micro caps for the advanced economies.
-As a robustness check we also use the S& P 500 Index which covers US stocks only.
-Overall Chinese stock performance is measured by the Shanghai Composite Index, a stock index that includes all stocks (both A shares and B shares) that are traded on the Shanghai Stock Exchange1.
-Chinese stock markets were only established in 1990.
-They seem to have become more efficient and responsive to domestic and global shocks since the new millennium (Liang 2007), so we select monthly data from January 2000 to March 2013 to investigate whether there are robust long-term relationships between economic variables and stock performance in China.
+We also use the S&P 500 Index to check for robustness of testing results.
+Overall Chinese stock performance is measured by the Shanghai Composite Index, a stock index that includes all stocks (both A shares and B shares) that are traded on the Shanghai Stock Exchange.1 Chinese stock markets were not established until 1990.
+They seem to have become more efficient and responsive to domestic and global shocks since the new millennium (Liang 2007), so we select monthly data from January 2000 to March 2013 to investigate whether there are robust, long-term relationships between economic variables and stock performance in China.
 Table 1 and Figure 2 describe the variables used.
 All variables are transformed into natural logarithms.